About FAB Shows

 All courses at FAB are carefully designed with safety in mind.
 Strictly no unsafe angles onto contacts and adaptations are soon made in any adverse weather conditions.
 You should find the courses flowing and the more advanced grades are made challenging through obstacle discrimination and harder weave entries as opposed to more tight, naggy turning sequences.
 Tight turns into or out of flat tunnels are never seen and up contacts are not marked (unless alighted from the side of the obstacle).

-As well as FAB Agility and Jumping classes, at all shows you can enter Steeplechase (consisting of purely jumps and tunnels), Grand Prix (an American-style course, free-flowing and featuring interesting obstacle discrimination so skillful handling is important here) and IFCS Qualifiers.
-We are also introducing a Biathalon at select shows - Biathalon Classes will combine the results of the Biathalon Agility and Biathalon Jumping rounds.
-A clear in both classes must be achieved to receive the overall Biathalon award.
+As well as FAB Agility and Jumping classes, at all shows you can enter Steeplechase (consisting of purely jumps and tunnels) and Grand Prix (an American-style course, free-flowing and featuring interesting obstacle discrimination so skillful handling is important here) and IFCS Qualifiers.

 FAB has three grades - Newbie, Graduate and Senior.
 Progression through the grades at FAB requires two wins in any class and is per class - so your dog might be Newbie in Agility but Graduate in Steeplechase for example.
 Therefore dogs who prefer jumping to agility get rewarded.